 The stunning scenery made the perfect backdrop for unique scenic wedding photographs in the lake district.
 On the first day we had the worst rain fall in a long time.
 The roads were all blocked but despite the weather we still got some unique images.

 After taking shelter under the trees for a short time the weather cleared up.
 We headed to the jetty to create some amazing atmospheric wedding photographs.
 On a real day wedding one of the only things we cannot control is the weather.
 Having the opportunity to experiment using umbrellas and really embracing the rain helped create some fabulous images!

 The last location was surprise view, its set high up and the views are breath taking.
 We were blessed with a pretty autumn sunset which meant gorgeous sunset wedding photographs.

 Obviously every bride needs a beautiful wedding bouquet to carry and we used a Wedding florists in Wakefield, they were bright, vibrant and full of different textures.

-This course is run every year using different locations within the lake district.
+The course runs every year using different locations within the lake district.
 I cannot recommend it highly enough for anyone looking to gain more skills, experience and confidence or even just to update your portfolio.
-For details and booking information of the 2018 course head over to Chris Chambers Photography where you can find the information on this and many other courses he runs throughout the year.
+For details and booking information of course head over to Chris Chambers Photography where you can find the information on this and many other courses he runs throughout the year.

 Please feel free to get in touch via my contact form if you are looking for wedding photographers in the Lake District and would like any information on any of my packages and prices.